 shelters across the UK have FIV cats needing homes - find rescue centres near you »» UK Shelter listings

-Due to the misconceptions about this virus, FIV positive cats in rescues find it harder to find
+Due to the misconceptions about this virus, FIV positive cats in shelters find it harder to find

 new homes, even though in all other respects they are just normal